w3c/wg-effectiveness/process.md

 A Symposium aims to educate participants on a particular subject.

-Workshops and Symposium can be limited to W3C Members or open to the public.
-Often these events result in new groups or work items within W3C, but this is not guarenteed.
+Workshops and Symposia can be limited to W3C Members or open to the public.
+Often these events result in new groups or work items within W3C, but this is not guaranteed.

-Workshops and Symposium has some participation and organisation rules, please see the [W3C Process Document](https://www.w3.org/Consortium/Process/#GAEvents) for details of these.
+Workshops and Symposia have some participation and organisation rules, please see the [W3C Process Document](https://www.w3.org/Consortium/Process/#GAEvents) for details of these.

 # Liaisons
-W3C sometimes coordinates acitivies with another organisation or informs other organisations of W3C work relevant to their work or operations.
+W3C sometimes coordinates activities with another organisation or informs other organisations of W3C work relevant to their work or operations.
 Liaisons are managed by the [W3C Team](#the-w3c-team).

 [The Team](#the-w3c-team) can negotiate a Technical Agreement (sometimes called a Memorandum of Understanding) with another organisation.
 This may be for many reasons including the W3C working with another organisation on a joint piece of work.
 The [AC](#advisory-committee-ac) will be informed of an Technical Agreement before signing.
 For further details on Technical Agreement process please see the [W3C Process Document](https://www.w3.org/Consortium/Process/#Liaisons).